suyinwb/stock-analysis/README.md

 _2017 timer_

-With the new code, our runtime is 0.261 seconds compared to 5.3 seconds
+With the new code, our runtime is 0.261 seconds compared to 5.3 seconds.

+Therefore the speed increase for the data are:-
+2018: 54.6 times faster
+2017: 20.3 times faster

 ## Challenges